Atari 5200: Hardware

-Following the release of the Video Computer System in 1977, Atari began developing hardware for a next generation game console.
-Instead, it was used as the basis for the Atari 400 and 800 home computers.

-Atari later decided to re-enter the console market using the same technology.
-Prototypes were called the "Atari Video System X – Advanced Video Computer System".
-Actual working Atari Video System X machines, whose hardware is 100% identical to the Atari 5200, do exist, but they are extremely rare.

-The initial 1982 release of the system had four controller ports, compared to two in most other consoles.
-The controllers have an analog joystick, numeric keypad, two fire buttons on each side of the controller, and game function keys for Start, Pause, and Reset.
-The 5200 also featured the innovation of the first automatic TV switchbox, allowing it to automatically switch from regular TV viewing to the game system signal when the system was activated.
-Previous RF adapters required the user to slide a switch on the adapter by hand.
-The RF box was also where the power supply connected in a unique dual power/television signal setup similar to the RCA Studio II's.
-A single cable coming out of the 5200 plugged into the switch box and carried both electricity and the television signal.
+The original model of the system released in 1982 has four controller ports, compared to the two seen in most other consoles released at the time.
+The controllers have an analog joystick, numeric keypad, two fire buttons on each side of the controller, and three dedicated keys labeled "Start", "Pause", and "Reset".
+The 5200 also features an automatic TV switch box which allows the console to automatically switch from a regular TV signal to the console's video signal whenever the game system is turned on.
+Previous RF adapters, like those seen on the Atari 2600, had required the user to slide a switch on the adapter by hand to accomplish the same task.
+Power supply to the console is also handled through that same unique RF adapter.
+A single cable coming out of the 5200 plugs into the adapter and carries both electricity and video signal for the console.

-The 1983 revision of the Atari 5200 has two controller ports instead of four, and a change back to the more conventional separate power supply and standard non-autoswitching RF switch.
-It also has changes in the cartridge port address lines to allow for the Atari 2600 adapter released that year.
-While the adapter was only made to work on the two-port version, modifications can be made to the four-port to make it line-compatible.
-In fact, towards the end of the four-port model's production run, there were a limited number of consoles produced which included these modifications.
+A revision of the Atari 5200 released in 1983 removed two of the original model's four controller ports and reverted the system back to a separate more conventional power supply and standard RF adapter with no auto-switching.
+This hardware revision also altered the system's cartridge port to allow for compatibility with the system's Atari 2600 adapter, which released that same year.
+While the adapter was only designed to work with the 1983 revision of the system, modifications can be made to the console's original model to make it compatible with the adapter.
+In fact, towards the end of the original model's production run, a limited number of consoles were produced with these modifications included.
 These consoles can be identified by an asterisk in their serial numbers.

-At one point following the 5200's release, Atari planned a smaller, cost-reduced version of the Atari 5200, which removed the controller storage bin.
+At one point following the 5200's release, Atari planned a smaller, cost-reduced version of the Atari 5200, which removed the console's controller storage bin.
 Code-named the "Atari 5100" (a.k.a.
-"Atari 5200 Jr."), only a few fully working prototype 5100s were made before the project was canceled.
+"Atari 5200 Jr."), only a few fully working prototypes were produced before the project was canceled.